voxpupuli/puppet-bacula/README.md

 The variables used to specify the Storage and Director host have been moved.
 Where previously, `bacula::params::director` and `bacula::params::storage`,
 replace them with `bacula::dirctor_name` and `bacula::storage_name`.

+Here are is the list of variables that have moved out of the params class.
+If any of these are set in an environments hiera data, they will not be respected and should be moved as follows.

+- move bacula::params::file_retention to bacula::client::file_retention
+- move bacula::params::job_retention to bacula::client::job_retention
+- move bacula::params::autoprune to bacula::client::autoprune
+- move bacula::client::director to bacula::client::director_name

+- move bacula::params::monitor to bacula::monitor
+- move bacula::params::device_seltype to bacula::device_seltype
+- move bacula::params::ssl to bacula::use_ssl

+- move bacula::params::ssl_dir to bacula::ssl::ssl_dir
+- users are required to set baculs::ssl::ssl_dir

+The following classes have been relocated as well.
+Please update any references of the former to reference the latter.

+- move class bacula::fileset to bacula::director::fileset

+Other data changes are as follows.

+- remove needless bacula::client::storage
+- Relocated many `params` variables to `bacula` class

 ##### ** Upgrading to 4.x **